Corrections to reaction-diffusion dynamics above the upper critical dimension: Introduction

 The aim of this paper is to derive the corrections to mean-field scaling~\eqref{eq:meanfield} above the upper critical dimension \mbox{$d > d_c$}.
-By the argument given above, one could assume that this correction is set by a perturbative renormalization of the reaction rate $\lambda$ due to the formation of depletion regions.
+By the argument given above, one could assume that this correction is set by a perturbative renormalization of the reaction rate $\lambda$ that corrects for reactant correlations.
 In detail, such a perturbation describes a memory effect that accounts for a reduction in the reactant density if the $k$ reactants have already met at some point in the past and annihilated.
 We show here that this is not correct.
 Instead, the leading-order scaling corrections are set by memory effects that account for a reactant depletion due to sub-clusters of $l < k$ reactants having reacted in the past with other particles, which are processes that involve a total particle number larger than~$k$.
-A quantitative discussion reveals two separate scaling regimes, which are summarized in Fig.~\ref{fig:1}: Right above the critical dimension, the corrections are perturbative and describe a single past memory event, which leads to a scaling $\delta n(t) \sim t^{-d/2}$, whereas for even higher dimensions, such terms must be summed to all orders, which gives a non-perturbative correction $\delta n(t) \sim t^{-2/(k-1)}$.
-In both regimes, the corrections are of higher order than the renormalization of the annihilation rate (at least for $k>2$) and they also dominate over non-universal terms.
-Corrections to mean-field scaling are thus both universal and more pronounced than one might expect.
+A quantitative discussion reveals two separate scaling regimes, which are summarized in Fig.~\ref{fig:1}: right above the critical dimension, the corrections are perturbative and describe a single past memory event, which leads to a scaling $\delta n(t) \sim t^{-d/2}$, whereas, for even higher dimensions, such terms must be summed to all orders, which gives a nonperturbative correction $\delta n(t) \sim t^{-2/(k-1)}$.
+In both regimes, the corrections are of higher order than the renormalization of the annihilation rate (at least for $k>2$).
+Corrections to mean-field scaling are thus more pronounced than one might expect.
+In addition, the magnitude of the corrections is parametrized by $\lambda$, which also parametrizes the non-universality of the leading term~\eqref{eq:meanfield}.
+The results of this paper should be observable in numerical simulations~\cite{vanzon05,opplestrup06}.